KunalRelia/kunalrelia.github.io/DRU.md

 <sup><sub>Disclaimer: Any similarity or resemblance of the project’s name to a certain cinematic universe is purely non-coincidental.
   That said, I personally have no idea about what goes on in MCU.
-  I use this analogy to stress that research is as fun as watching a MCU movie (assuming most people love the latter).
+  I use this analogy to stress that research is as fun as watching an MCU movie (assuming most people love the latter).
   </sub></sup>